-This course is prepares students the student to search, apply, interview and prepare for a professional internship in the wilderness leadership and experiential education field.
-Subjects covered include:
+This course prepares students to search, apply, interview, and prepare for a professional internship in the wilderness leadership and experiential education field.
+Topics may include establishing internship goals, developing a professional resume, networking, job search and interview skills, and professionalism.
+Prerequisites: WLE 101; WLEE major.

-WLE 301 Wilderness/Experiential Education Practicum 1-6 Semester Hours
+WLE 301 Wilderness/Experiential Education Practicum

-This course provides students with practical work experience, professional development, or other approved experiences aligned with the student's professional goals.
-Experiences may be either through a program offered by the College or through an existing outdoor or experiential education agency or professional association.
-The student's practicum development program must be approved by the faculty.
-Only one hour is required; however, students may take up to 6 practicum hours.
-Prerequisites: Completion of Immersion Semester or permission of the instructor.
+This course provides an opportunity to gain supervised, practical work experience, professional development, or other approved experiences aligned with the student's professional goals.
+The student's practicum development program must be approved by the instructor.
+This course is repeatable for credit.
+Prerequisite: Completion of Immersion Semester.